timruhkopf/BOResNet/README.md

 stride 2 is used.

 Notice, the ResidualBlock class implements both the dashed & solid line identity and 1x1 convolution projections in a single and adaptive class.
 These two types implement skip connections.
 The solid line is a simple forwarding of the conv. block's input to the output.
 The dashed line adjusts the input's size to compensate the output's difference in channels caused by the intermediate convolutions.
 This is done via a learned linear projection.
 Further the interface easily allows to scale the ResidualBlock to various channel configurations and an arbitrary skipping distance.
 The scalability is achieved by a nn.ModuleList design, that uses a list comprehension that adds the layers as needed. nn.ModuleList takes care of the bookkeeping on the involved nn.Parameters and makes the class easily accessible.
 All of which allow the ResNet class to be a nn.Sequential composite of ResidualBlocks, which facilitates the entire class design.
 Both classes adhere to the general format of nn.Modules.

 ### BlackBoxPipe

 This class is a both a naive tracer device and provides the training & testing prodedural pipeline for all models that are inquired by the Bayesian optimization.
-Crucially, this class takes the parametrized model (since the architecture is not searched over), sets up tracking and provides a method "evaluate_model_with_SGD", which can be passed as function object to the Bayesian Optimizer (BO) - but is still aware and part of the BlackBoxPipe tracer.
+Crucially, this class takes the parametrized model (since the architecture is not searched over), sets up tracking and provides a method " evaluate_model_with_SGD", which can be passed as function object to the Bayesian Optimizer (BO) - but is still aware and part of the BlackBoxPipe tracer.
 This function configures the pipeline in dependence to the hyperparameter that is to be optimized; in this case: the SGD's learning rate parameter.
 It's output is the cost, which BO inquired for a given proposed hyperparameter.

 ### Bayesian Optimisation

 Since the Optimisation Problem at hand is 1d, the current implementation is confined to such spaces.
-Target is to find the arg min of \lambda

-    $$\lambda^*=\arg\min_{\lambda\in\Lambda}c(\lambda)$$
+Target is to find the lambda, that minimizes the loss function.
+It does so, by inquiring the first lambda's cost by a randomly chosen lambda on the provided 1d search space. with this observation, a Gaussian Process (here: using ELBO for optimization) can be utilized to approximate the cost function.
+Using the GP and its assumption on the (spatial) correlation structure, both a mean prediction for the function can be estimated conditional on the observed points as well as a quantification of the uncertainty is now possible.
+Predicting mean and variance for each lambda in the search space, the expected improvement over the current best performing lambda can be calculated; thereby weighing the functions estimated mean and variance in an explore & exploit manner.
+The next candidate obtained in this fashion is inquired from the provided closure and the cycle until the budget on function evaluations is depleedted.

 #### Implementational details